 Economic Development Ad Valorem Tax Exemption (EDATE)

-As of March 2014, this county administered incentive which provides a case-by-case tax exemption for real and/or tangible personal property improvements has sunseted.
-This local option tax incentive will be presented to the voters on the August 26, 2014 ballot.
+In March 2014, this county administered incentive which provides a case-by-case tax exemption for real and/or tangible personal property improvements sunseted.
+However, this local option tax incentive was presented to the voters on the August 26, 2014 ballot.
 Also on August 26th, residents of the City of Destin and the City of Fort Walton Beach will vote on allowing City Council to provide this temporary business incentive at the municipal level.
+The EDATE referendum was overwhelmingly supported by the community.

 This incentive is reserved for new or expanding businesses.
 Up to 100% of the assessed value for all improvements to real property made by or for use of a new business may be exempted.
 An exemption of the assessed value of all added up improvements to real property and the net increase of tangible personal property is also allowed for expanding businesses.
 The business applying must pay higher than the average wage and hire at least 25 additional employees as a result of the improvements.
 If a company manufactures, processes, compounds, fabricates, or produces for sale items of tangible personal property at a fixed location and which comprises an industrial or manufacturing plant, the minimum job creation is 10 additional employees.